samirrhashimov/whispen/readme.md

 2. Open index.html in your browser to start using the app.

-3. To enable authentication, configure your Firebase settings in:

-scripts/firebase-config.js

 ---

 ## 🌍 Language Support

-🇬🇧 English (Default)
+- 🇬🇧 English (Default)

-🇦🇿 Azerbaijan
+- 🇦🇿 Azerbaijan

-🇪🇸 Spanish
+- 🇪🇸 Spanish

-🇹🇷 Turkish
+- 🇹🇷 Turkish

-🇷🇺 Russian
+- 🇷🇺 Russian

 ---

-## 🧩 Developer Guide
+# 🤝 Contributing
+If you would like to contribute, please read the [CONTRIBUTING.md](CONTRIBUTING.md) document.
+Additionally, for ethical collaboration guidelines, see the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file.

 Want to add new ambient sounds or themes?
-Check out the docs/dev-guide.txt for detailed instructions.
+Check out the [dev-guide.txt](docs/dev-guide.txt) for detailed instructions.

 ---

-## 🛡️ License
+## 🛡️ Security

-This project is licensed under Creative Commons BY-NC-ND 4.0.

-Non-commercial use only

-No derivative works

-Attribution required

-Learn more: creativecommons.org/licenses/by-nc-nd/4.0
+If you discover a security vulnerability in the project, **do not open a public issue**.
+Instead, submit a private report through the [Security advisories](../../security/advisories) section.

 ---

-## 🙌 Contributing
+## 📜 License

-Feel free to open issues or submit pull requests.
-Whispen welcomes clean code and new ideas!

----
+This project is licensed under the **APGLv3 License**.
+For more details, see the [LICENSE](LICENSE) file.

 ##  📫 Contact